primatephor/mash/docs/implementations/cl/CommandExecuterVerifyHarness.md

     </Verify>
 ```

-This verifies that the result of, for example, 'cat somefile.txt' with contents 'some text' matches results.
+This verifies that the result of, for example, `cat somefile.txt` with contents `some text` matches results.